lehgtrung/lehgtrung.github.io/about.md

 ---
 layout: page
-title: About
+title: About this blog and me
 permalink: /about/
 ---

-The purpose of this blog is to force myself to write, cause writing is a good way to make sure you really understand what you've learnt and to explore new things.
+The target audience of this blog is myself, I learnt a lot when I wrote these posts.
+For me, writing is the best way to make sure you really understand what you’ve learnt and to explore new things.

+ My name is Trung Le, I graduated from Ho Chi Minh University of Science, Vietnam with a major in computer science.